a-gondolkodas-orome/durer-jatekok/README.md

 TL;DR;

 Currently each game should have a folder under `src/components/games` and its metadata listed in `src/components/games/games.js`.
-See existing examples for inspiration, and the demonstration game for a minimal example.
+See existing examples for inspiration, and the `demonstration` game for a minimal example.

-For more information, see [the modest documentation](./HOW-TO-DEVELOP.md).
+*For more information, see [HOW-TO-DEVELOP.md](./HOW-TO-DEVELOP.md).*

 ## Project setup